 The large majority of fashion brands are not paying their workers living wages.
 A brand survey by Clean Clothes Campaign found that 93% of brands are not paying living wages and another report by Fashion Revolution puts that number at 98%.
 This means just 2 to 7% of garment workers earn living wages.

-The majority of garment workers earn less than $3 a day and just 2% of garment workers earn a livable wage.
+The majority of garment workers earn less than $3 a day.
 It takes a garment worker her entire life to earn what a CEO from a top fashion company earns in just 4 days.

 A report by the Clean Clothes Campaign found that the average wages paid to garment workers are 2-5x lower than what a worker and her family need to actually live with dignity.
 This is largely due to the fact that the minimum wage in the world’s main garment-producing countries is not even close to a living wage.